PerminovEugene/messy-folder-reorganizer-ai/README.md

 RAG and ML configuration parameters are required and should always be present in rag_ml_config.toml.
 You also can set up ignore lists for destionation and source pathes in that config file.

+You can change the path where `.messy-folder-reorganizer-ai` will be created.
+Simply add `MESSY_FOLDER_REORGANIZER_AI_PATH` environment variable with path with desired location.

 ### Prompt Customization